 If an in-network provider's contract with BCBSAZ is terminated or non-renewed (except for reasons of medical incompetence or unprofessional conduct) a member may continue an active course of treatment with that provider until the treatment is complete or for 90 days from the notice provided to the member, whichever is shorter.
-This continuity of care timeframe extends through a new policy year period if the member remains enrolled in this benefit plan.
+This continuity of care timeframe extends through a new policy year period if the member remains enrolled in this benefit plan:

-- 1. An active course of treatment means the member is: - Determined to be terminally ill and is receiving treatment for such illness from such provider or facility; - In the third trimester of pregnancy on the effective date of the provider's termination, in which case the transitional period includes the covered provider services for the delivery and any care related to the delivery for up to six weeks from the delivery date; - Pregnant and undergoing a course of treatment for the pregnancy from the provider or facility; - Scheduled to undergo non-elective surgery from the provider, including receipt of postoperative care from such provider or facility with respect to such a surgery; - Undergoing a course of institutional or inpatient care from the provider or facility; or - Undergoing a course of treatment for a serious and complex condition from the provider or facility. - 2.
+- 1. An active course of treatment means the member is: - Determined to be terminally ill and is receiving treatment for such illness from such provider or facility; - In the third trimester of pregnancy on the effective date of the provider's termination, in which case the transitional period includes the covered provider services for complications of pregnancy only;

+- Pregnant and undergoing a course of treatment for complications of pregnancy only from the provider or facility; - Scheduled to undergo non-elective surgery from the provider, including receipt of postoperative care from such provider or facility with respect to such a surgery; - Undergoing a course of institutional or inpatient care from the provider or facility; or - Undergoing a course of treatment for a serious and complex condition from the provider or facility. - 2.
 The member's provider agrees, in writing, to: - Accept the BCBSAZ allowed amount applicable to covered services as if provided by an in-network provider, subject to the cost-share requirements of this benefit plan; - Provide BCBSAZ with any necessary medical information related to your care; and - Comply with BCBSAZ's policies and procedures as applicable, including those surrounding prior authorization, network referrals, claims processing, quality assurance, and utilization review.